Cacao Plantation Tour

 Would you believe that chocolate grows on trees?
 Enjoy a cacao farm tour at the nation’s first tree-to-bar chocolate plantation.
 The Original Hawaiian Chocolate Factory was the first company to grow, hand-pick, sun-dry and process only Hawaii-grown cocoa beans into chocolate.
 It’s a beautifully scenic one-hour easy walking tour of the orchard and factory.
 Sample OHCF’s own dark, milk and criollo handcrafted chocolate “plumerias.”
 Learn about every step in the chocolate making process, from growing the trees to molding each handmade, delicious bar.
 Afterwards, visit the Chocolate Shoppe to see the range of final products.

 - 1-2:30 p.m.
-Demonstration: “Creating a Artistic Chocolate Showpiece” by Stéphane Tréand MOF.
+Demonstration by Stéphane Tréand MOF.
 Stéphane Tréand MOF of The Pastry School offers tips on how to add artistic flair to your chocolate creations.
 Tréand’s prestigious Pastry School in California instructs students of all abilities in the pastry and baking arts.

 ABOUT OUR SPEAKERS

 Stéphane Tréand MOF, and owner of The Pastry School, is a 40+ year veteran of the food industry, Stéphane Tréand’s pastry journey began in Northern France when his father sent him to work at the local bakery.
 Stéphane held a variety of positions at several bakeries and pastry shops in the Paris area where he learned all of the fundamental basics of French pastry and bakery.
 In 1989, Stéphane opened his own patisserie tearoom “Pâtisserie Tréand”, located in Brignoles in Provence, South of France.
 Already a food lover, he focused on the quality products.